seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 ``<pref>`` alignment is optional.
 If omitted, the preceding ``:`` should be omitted too and ``<pref>`` will be equal to ``<abi>``.

-When constructing the data layout for a given target, LLVM starts with a default set of specifications which are then (possibly) overridden by the specifications in the ``datalayout`` keyword.
+When constructing the data layout for a given target, LLVM37 starts with a default set of specifications which are then (possibly) overridden by the specifications in the ``datalayout`` keyword.
 The default specifications are given in this list: